putramtp/flutter-presensi-app/README.md

 **Minimum System Requirements**

 SADASBOR for Android app is available for phones running Android OS versions 7.0.
 (Nougat) and above.
-Note: We no longer support older versions of SADASBOR for Android.
+Note: No longer support older versions of SADASBOR for Android.

 ## Fluter Apps